Fancy Pants (video game series): Gameplay

 In World 1 the boss is an angry penguin, who Fancy Pants Man accidentally falls upon and wakes from sleeping.
 This is the extent of the story in World 1, while World 2 has a more significant plotline.
 In World 2, an angry rabbit steals Fancy Pants Man's ice cream.

 Players must pursue and ultimately defeat the rabbit in a confrontation at the end of the game in order to reclaim the ice cream.
 In World 3, his sister, Cutie Pants, is kidnapped by pirates because she defeats their captain.
 They then make her their new captain.
 The first time Fancy Pants tries to bring her back, she refuses to leave, and has assumed the role of "Princess Pirate".
 The second time, though, she agrees to come home, because she saw ninjas, and pirates hate ninjas.

 A secret move, the wall jump, was obtainable in World 1, level 1 as a secret power-up from a pit that the player travels down through a cardboard box, and was noted by Borne that it was still a work in progress.
 Soon after obtaining the wall jump, the player had to employ the uses of it straight away to avoid an inevitable death from the slowly filling pit of ink.
 The wall jump became an official move available in World 2s increasing repertoire of moves.
-This was first shown in a demo that was made available by Borne on Newgrounds on March 13, 2007.
+This was first shown in a demo that was made available by Borne on Kongregate on March 9, 2007.
 In World 3, he gains Borne's pencil, which he uses like a sword.

 In The Fancy Pants Adventures for consoles, there are a few new additions to the gameplay.
 These include the ability to swim, which includes being able to kick off flat surfaces while underwater, and the ability to use a weapon later on in the game, which features a chargeable attack.
 The game features a main story mode, in which the player must save his sister, Cutie Pants, who has been kidnapped by a band of pirates who make her their captain.
 Each level contains two bonus rooms, a 'Micro-Trial', in which players must quickly chase a line of yellow squiggles, and stars, which unlock extra content, including remakes of the first two worlds.
 The game also features local and online multiplayer for up to four players, as well as various challenges.
 Playing through the game allows the player to unlock hats, pants, and weapons to customize their character's appearance.

-Menus

-The menus for each game are interactive, i.e., users control Fancy Pants Man through themselves exactly like in-game levels.
-The menus contain boxes of which jumped on from beneath to change the pants colors, or to view collected trophies, as well as links to Brad Borne's site and Armor Games's site.
-They also serve as level selectors for the game.